Convex-Dev/design/papers/convex-whitepaper.md

 The Memory Size includes:

 - The size of the Encoding of the Cell in bytes
-- The total Memory Size of referenced child Cells, (e.g. if the object is a data structure)
+- The total Memory Size of referenced child Cells, (e.g., if the object is a data structure)
 - An allowance for indexing and storage overheads (currently set to a fixed estimate of 64 bytes)

 #### Lazy computation